abhijitmajumdar/quadController/README.md

 - Added runProgram as a condition when the Compute and MotorUpdate run to shutdown properly
 - Added a delay of 3 seconds for threads to close normally before detaching them and exiting program
 - The program exits when either the ARM timer runs out or the angle of the quad exceeds 80degrees
+- Changed the I2C clock to change the setMotor() time from 3.5ms to 1ms